marcuswhybrow/ray-peat-rodeo/content/2016-07-13-the-origins-of-authoritarianism-with-ray-peat.md

 [[Aristotle]] tried to formalize this using some of the concepts of [[Plato]] by putting it into a sensible scheme in which he had different kinds of causality including the ‘final cause principle’ which is that things are moved according to meaning, or intention.
 The universality of motion has no randomness and everything is meaningful, everything can be seen in terms of the first cause and the final cause and the various causes, consisting of their nature.
 So that for [[Aristotle]] laws were derived from the nature of things they weren't in some other eternal world like for [[Plato]].

-DR: [12:40] Well that goes back to [[Peat, Raymond [article] Public Passivity and the Screw | the newsletter]].
+DR: [12:40] Well that goes back to [[Peat, Raymond > Public Passivity and the Screw | the newsletter]].
 You say laws were written in the past and since the past isn't accessible it's almost as though a foreign power ruled from a distant imperial capital.
 Maybe this goes back to your writing on [[Blake, William|Blake]], and you say that that's a representation of the _past_, and it's trying to retain the past into the current view of things.
 Is that the problem with not only these laws but politics maybe in general?

 RP: Oh, oh yeah.
 The [[Plato|Platonic]] idea is creating a false reality for everything that we have in our memory.
 Seeing everything in terms of the past—something we have at one time generalized—and then saying that's absolute and unchanging.
 And what it does is to say that all of these current events are random happenings, they don't contain the meaning in themselves, they only get the meaning from these generalizations, and those are all eternal, out of time.